 Cases of wrongful termination are very common.
 Although California is an at will state that doesn’t mean employers can fire employees in circumstances that disrespect the law.
 For example, if you have an employment contract, your employer should honor the contract and the terms therein contained.
 Likewise, if there is a policy or an employer’s handbook, your employer needs to follow the discipline policy as stated in the contract.
 An attorney can find out the reasons why you got fired and determine if they are illegal.

 We are here for you

-At JML Law, our Los Angeles employment fraud attorney understands how violations in the workplace can have a negative impact in your career and personal life.
+At JML Law, our Los Angeles employment fraud attorney understands how violations in the workplace can have a negative impact on your career and personal life.
 Companies should not increase their revenue at the expense of their employees.
 We would like to hear from you and take a look at your circumstances to determine whether or not you have a case.
 We will protect your rights and the rights of your loved ones.
-Employers violating employment laws should be accountable for their actions and compensate everything they have stolen from their employees.
+Employers violating employment laws should be accountable for their actions and compensate for everything they have stolen from their employees.